remult/remult/docs/tutorials/react-next/README.md

 ```

 ### Bootstrap Remult in the back-end
-Remult is bootstrapped in a `Next.js` app by adding it the `remultExpress` [API middleware](https://nextjs.org/docs/api-routes/api-middlewares) to a [catch all dynamic API route](https://nextjs.org/docs/api-routes/dynamic-api-routes#optional-catch-all-api-routes).
+Remult is bootstrapped in a `Next.js` app by adding it the `remultServer` [API middleware](https://nextjs.org/docs/api-routes/api-middlewares) to a [catch all dynamic API route](https://nextjs.org/docs/api-routes/dynamic-api-routes#optional-catch-all-api-routes).

 1. Open your IDE.